ayan4m1/multiarrow/README.md

 4. Water - Creates source water at target
 5. Torch - Creates a torch at target or lights an entity on fire
 6. Animal - Spawns a friendly mob at target
+7. Teleport - Teleports the player to a random location nearby

 ## Custom Arrow Types